Oolong

-The manufacture of oolong tea involves repeating stages to achieve the desired amount of bruising and browning of leaves.
-Withering, rolling, shaping, and firing are similar to black tea, but much more attention to timing and temperature is necessary.
+The manufacturing of oolong tea involves repeating stages to achieve the desired amount of bruising and browning of leaves.
+Withering, rolling, shaping, and firing are similar to the process for black tea, but much more attention to timing and temperature is necessary.

 Possible origins

-The exact origin of the term is impossible to state with certainty.
-There are three widely espoused explanations of the origin of the Chinese name.
+There are three widely espoused explanations of the origin of the name of Oolong tea.
 According to the "tribute tea" theory, oolong tea came directly from Dragon-Phoenix Tea Cake tribute tea.
-The term oolong tea replaced the old term when loose tea came into fashion.
-Since it was dark, long, and curly, it was called Black Dragon tea.
+The name oolong tea replaced the old title when loose tea came into fashion.
+Since it was dark, long, and curly, it was called "Black Dragon" tea, leading to the Oolong name.

-A tale tells of a man named Wu Liang (later corrupted to Wu Long, or Oolong) who discovered oolong tea by accident when he was distracted by a deer after a hard day's tea-picking, and by the time he remembered to return to the tea it had already started to oxidize.

 Varieties

 Fujian

-Tea production in Fujian is concentrated in two regions: the Wuyi Mountains and Anxi County.
+Tea production in Fujian is concentrated in two regions: the Wuyi Mountains and Anxi County, Quanzhou.
 Both are major historical centers of oolong tea production in China.

 Wuyi Mountains

 The most famous and expensive oolong teas are made here, and the production is still usually accredited as being organic.
 Some of the better known cliff teas are: